ibm-cloud-docs/containers/vpc_lbaas.md

 Do not confuse the Application Load Balancer for VPC with {{site.data.keyword.containerlong_notm}} Ingress applications load balancers.
 Application Load Balancers for VPC (VPC ALBs) run outside your cluster in your VPC and are configured by Kubernetes `LoadBalancer` services that you create.
 [Ingress applications load balancers (ALBs)](/docs/containers?topic=containers-comm-ingress-annotations) are Ingress controllers that run on worker nodes in your cluster.
 {: note}

+* VPC ALB names has a format `kube-<cluster_ID>-<kubernetes_lb_service_UID>`.
+To see your cluster ID, run `ibmcloud ks cluster get --cluster <cluster_name>`.
+To see the Kubernetes `LoadBalancer` service UID, run `kubectl get svc myloadbalancer -o yaml` and look for the **metadata.uid** field in the output.
+The hyphes (-) are removed from the Kubernetes `LoadBalancer` service UID in the VPC ALB name.

-By default, when you create a Kubernetes `LoadBalancer` service for an app in your cluster, an Application Load Balancer for VPC is created in your VPC outside of your cluster.
+* By default, when you create a Kubernetes `LoadBalancer` service for an app in your cluster, an Application Load Balancer for VPC is created in your VPC outside of your cluster.
 The VPC ALB routes requests to your app through the private NodePorts that are automatically opened on your worker nodes.

 * If you create a **public** Kubernetes `LoadBalancer` service, you can access your app from the internet through the hostname that is assigned by the VPC ALB to the Kubernetes `LoadBalancer` service in the format `1234abcd-<region>.lb.appdomain.cloud`.
 Even though your worker nodes are connected to only a private VPC subnet, the VPC ALB can receive and route public requests to the service that exposes your app.
 Note that no public gateway is required on your VPC subnet to allow public requests to your VPC ALB.
 However, if your app must access a public URL, you must attach public gateways to the VPC subnets that your worker nodes are connected to.

 * If you create a **private** Kubernetes `LoadBalancer` service, your app is accessible only to systems that are connected to your private subnets within the same region and VPC.
 If you are connected to your private VPC network, you can access your app through the hostname that is assigned by the VPC ALB to the Kubernetes `LoadBalancer` service in the format `1234abcd-<region>.lb.appdomain.cloud`.

 The following diagram illustrates how a user accesses an app from the internet through the VPC ALB.